eclipse-hawkbit/hawkbit/site/content/guides/clustering.md

 ## Known constraints

-### UI sessions
-As of today hawkBit is not storing user sessions in a shared, cluster wide cache.
-Session is only bound to the node where the login took place.
-If this node is going down for whatever reason, the session is lost and the user is forced to login again.
-In case that's not an option, you can help yourself by introducing a shared session cache based on e.g. Redis.
-Furthermore hawkBit is not supporting session stickiness out of the box either.
-However most of the well known load balancer out there can solve this issue.

-### Caching of download IDs
-The downloadId is generated and stored in the DownloadIdCache.
-It is used for downloading an artifact.
-In hawkBit exists an interface called "[DownloadIdCache](https://github.com/eclipse/hawkbit/blob/master/hawkbit-core/src/main/java/org/eclipse/hawkbit/cache/DownloadIdCache.java)" and one implementation of it: "DefaultDownloadIdCache".
-This default implementation can't be used within a cluster.
-Its containing data is only available inside one node and can't be shared with other nodes.
-E.g. the downloadId which is stored in this cache after authentication on node A can only be used for downloading the artifact by node A.
-In a cluster-capable environment this fact can lead to issues as it could happen, that the downloadId is stored on node A and node B would like to download the artifact by means of the downloadId which is not available on node B. To solve this issue you can use a cluster-shared cache e.g. Redis or create a new cluster-aware implementation of the interface "DownloadIdCache".

 ### Denial-of-Service (DoS) filter
 hawkBit owns the feature of guarding itself from DoS attacks, a [DoS filter](https://github.com/eclipse/hawkbit/blob/master/hawkbit-security-core/src/main/java/org/eclipse/hawkbit/security/DosFilter.java).
 It reduces the maximum number of requests per seconds which can be configured for read and write requests.
 This mechanism is only working for every node separately, i.e. in a cluster environment the worst-case behaviour would be that the maximum number of requests per seconds will be increased to its product if every request is handled by a different node.